-This course has three exams.
-Exams 1 and 2 contain 10 problems and is worth 100 points total.
-The third exam contains 14 questions and is worth 180 points total.
-Each exam is split into two parts:

-- The first part contains the exam questions and has multiple-choice answers.
-This part is worth 10 points for exams 1 and 2, and 18 points for exam 3. - The remaining 90 points for Exams 1 and 2, and the remaining 162 points for exam 3 come from your supporting written work.
-The written work must be submitted within 10 minutes of completing the multiple-choice portion.
+- 4. A unit exam--four proctored exams.
+Each exam is worth 100 points.
+There are no retakes on exams, or extra credit.
+The exams are split into two parts: - The first part contains the exam questions and has multiple-choice answers. - The remaining points come from your supporting written work.
+This must be submitted within 10 minutes of completing the multiple-choice portion.